yezyilomo/django-restql/README.md

     "location": 2
 }
 ```
-**Note**: Here location resource with id 2 is already existing, so what's done here is create new property resource and associate it with a location with id 2.
+**Note:** Here location resource with id 2 is already existing, so what's done here is create new property resource and associate it with a location with id 2.
 <br>

 Response